openstack/neutron/doc/source/ovn/migration.rst

      step 1.
      Default: ~/overcloud-deploy-ovn.sh

+   * STACK_NAME - Name or ID of the heat stack
+     Default: 'overcloud'
+     If the stack that is migrated differs from the default, please set this environment variable to the stack name or ID.

    * PUBLIC_NETWORK_NAME - Name of your public network.
      Default: 'public'.
      To support migration validation, this network must have available